With the Corona Crisis keeping us trapped inside, social media use has shot through the roof over the past few weeks.

 Or you could use those hours to frantically scroll and scroll and scroll for an hour each day trying to reach the bottom of the Facebook wall.

-Now don’t feel so bad if you spend a lot of time on social media.
+Now don’t feel so bad if you spend a lot of time on social media–especially with all of the chaos going on around us and the anxiety you’re no doubt experiencing.

 You have to remember that each day an army of engineers goes to work in Silicon Valley with one mission on their mind – to get you addicted to your phone.